Australian Research Centre in Sex, Health and Society

 ‘Victimisation of LGBTIQ Youth in University Settings’ (2015-2016)

 Funded by a SoSS Research Committee Grant, this project seeks to collate and understand university students’ experiences of victimisation and the impacts of homophobia/biphobia/transphobia and gay-hate crimes on Australian students.
 Impacts of this victimisation can be significant with research suggesting that distressed LGBTIQ youth are more likely to be engaging in risky behaviours, have less access to much needed resources, and be at a disproportionate risk of suicidal thoughts and attempts.
 This project intends to address this void by examining the lived experiences of LGBTIQ in tertiary education.
 Findings from this project have been presented at multiple conferences and published in Research Ethics, Safer Communities and Sex Education.

 ‘Men’s Sheds: An Insight Into What Works’ (2014)

 Her most recent social research project was commissioned to provide a community needs assessment of The Building Healthy Men Project at The Men’s Shed Coniston, run by Healthy Cities Illawarra.
 The purpose of the project was to help direct future funding initiatives, and provide recommendations for potential changes and improvements to the program.
 Through a survey and interviews, this research draws attention to the needs of men with Culturally and Linguistically Diverse (CALD) backgrounds who attend the shed.
-The results of this study was presented at the 11th Australian National Men’s Health Conference (2015), was funded by a SoSS Research Committee Grant, and is currently under review as a journal article.
+The results of this study was presented at the 11th Australian National Men’s Health Conference (2015), was funded by a SoSS Research Committee Grant, and was published in Health and Social Care in the Community.

 ‘2010 Qualitative Transgender and Transsexual Needs Assessment’ (2010)